Copa Airlines Business Class Review

 Is flying Copa Airlines Business Class worth it?

-The tickets are $200 per person more than economy seats.
+The tickets are $200 per person more than economy seats (at the time of booking – this may not be the case today).
 That’s $800 for our family of four, which is not insignificant.
 It’s an overnight flight from San Francisco to Panama City, so it’s highly likely that our boys will sleep.
 Would it be worth it to fly Business Class?

 We posted this question on our Facebook page and received mixed feedback.